 During the regular program year (the Sunday after Labor Day until Memorial Day weekend), we offer two regular Sunday services at 8:30 a.m. and 10:30 a.m.
 Each lasts approximately an hour.
 On the first Sunday of the month, The Gathering contemporary worship takes place at 5:00 pm.

 During the summer, we offer one Sunday service at 10:00 a.m.

 Early Morning Worship

 Meets September through May.
 This 45-minute service, averaging about 50 people, is a great option for early risers and students and families who have a busy schedule later in the day.
 Communion is offered every week.
 There is no choir, though the congregation is accompanied by organ and piano.
 While some choose to dress semi-formally, others prefer casual dress.
-Children are welcome at all services, but most families prefer the 10:30 a.m. worship.

 Worship with Church School

-Held in the Sanctuary, this is our most popular service, averaging about 300 people.
-Child care and Church School are available for babies on up.
+Held in the Sanctuary, this is our most popular service, and is livestreamed each week.
+Church School is available for four-year-olds through 7th grade.
 The liturgy includes a Chancel Talk (children’s sermon), as well as music by The Chancel Choir, one of our children’s choirs, or one of our handbell choirs.
 Communion is held the first Sunday of every month.
 Most choose to dress semi-formally at this service, though many dress casually.
 A coffee hour follows in the Edwards Room.

-Due to Covid-19 restrictions, child care has been suspended, and Church School is meeting remotely until further notice.
-In addition, only our professional section leaders will be singing; performances by our volunteer choirs have been suspended.
+Due to Covid-19 restrictions, child care has been suspended, and Church School is meeting in a “one-room schoolhouse” model.

 If you prefer denim over dress shoes, this contemporary casual service is for you.
 The Gathering meets the first Sunday of each month during the program year in Congregational Hall (the gym), and features a praise band leading rock- and pop-flavored music.
 Communion is served.